day8/re-frame/docs/clojurescript.md

 A list like this`#!clj (+ 1 2)` is known as **a form**.

 **Forms can be nested**.
-When they are, evaluation of form arguments often involves evaluating child forms first.
+When they are, evaluation of form elements will involves evaluating child forms.

 |  Nested Forms          |   Evaluates To         |  Comments                                     |
 |------------------------|------------------------|-----------------------------------------------|